TurgenSec/policies/pending/guidelines-for-legal-requests-of-user-data.md

 Please note that the information available will vary from case to case.
 Some of the information is optional for users to provide.
 In other cases, we may not have collected or retained the information.

 - <a name="with-a-court-order-or-a-search-warrant"></a>
-**With a court order *or* a search warrant** — We will not disclose account access logs unless compelled to do so by either (i) a court order issued under 18 U.S.C.
-Section 2703(d), upon a showing of specific and articulable facts showing that there are reasonable grounds to believe that the information sought is relevant and material to an ongoing criminal investigation; or
+**With a court order *or* a search warrant** — We will not disclose account access logs unless compelled to do so by either a court order , upon a showing of specific and articulable facts showing that there are reasonable grounds to believe that the information sought is relevant and material to an ongoing criminal investigation; or
-(ii) a search warrant issued under the procedures described in the Federal Rules of Criminal Procedure or equivalent state warrant procedures, upon a showing of probable cause.
+(ii) a search warrant upon a showing of probable cause.

 In addition to the non-public user account information listed above, we can provide account access logs in response to a court order or search warrant, which may include:

   - Any logs which would reveal a user's movements over a period of time